palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 CvrE530Cd
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This table method is undocumented.
+Probably Cover Pages for Electronic Form 530.
+This table is listed in the record
+layouts, but neither table nor any of its columns are labeled.

 **Sample:** `CVR_E530_CD.TSV <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/CVR_E530_CD.TSV>`_